 - Turkey spans from Western Asia to Southeastern Europe.

 - Russia shares its landmass between Europe and Asia.

 - Kazakhstan is mostly in Central Asia but has a small part of its territory in Europe.

-There are also many non-contiguous transcontinental nations, which are those that have overseas territories (very often islands) in other continents, such is the case of Spain (Canary Islands, Ceuta, Melilla in Africa), Portugal (Madeira in Africa and the Azores mid Atlantic Ocean), Denmark (Greenland in North America), France (Mayotte in Africa, French Guiana in South America, Guadeloupe in North America, and many others), the United Kingdom, Greece the United States, Argentina, Chile, Venezuela, and Colombia.
+There are also many non-contiguous transcontinental nations, which are those that have overseas territories (very often islands) in other continents, such as Spain (Canary Islands, Ceuta, Melilla in Africa), Portugal (Madeira in Africa and the Azores mid-Atlantic Ocean), Denmark (Greenland in North America), France (Mayotte in Africa, French Guiana in South America, Guadeloupe in North America, and many others), the United Kingdom, Greece the United States, Argentina, Chile, Venezuela, and Colombia.